 I always assumed that bread and butter pickles got their name from eating the pickles on slices of buttered bread.
 Turns out, the name actually came from a different source.

 Mrs. Fanning worked out an agreement with a local grocer, who gave her groceries — including bread ‘n butter — in exchange for the pickles.
+Over time, Mrs. Fanning’s pickles became known as bread and butter pickles.

 What are bread and butter pickles good with?